apollo

 0

-ATENOLOL+S AMLODIPINE belongs to the class of 'antihypertensive drugs', primarily used to treat hypertension (high blood pressure).
+Atenolol+s Amlodipine is used to treat hypertension (high blood pressure).
 Hypertension is a condition in which the blood exerts high pressure (force exerted by circulating blood) against the walls of blood vessels.
-This condition makes the heart work harder in pumping blood to the whole body.
-Hypertension can cause severe health complications, including stroke, heart failure, heart attack, and kidney failure.

-Your doctor will advise you how often you take ATENOLOL+S AMLODIPINE based on your medical condition.
-In some cases, you may experience nausea, tiredness, stomach upset/constipation, cold hands or feet, flushing (sense of warmth in the face, ears, neck and trunk), dizziness, headache, sleepiness, palpitations (pounding of the heart), and swelling of the ankles or feet.
-Most of these side effects of ATENOLOL+S AMLODIPINE do not require medical attention and gradually resolve over time.
-However, if the side effects are persistent, reach out to your doctor.
+Take Atenolol+s Amlodipine as advised by a doctor.
+You may experience nausea, tiredness, stomach upset/constipation, cold hands or feet, flushing (sense of warmth in the face, ears, neck and trunk), dizziness, headache, sleepiness, palpitations (pounding of the heart), and swelling of the ankles or feet.
+Talk to your doctor if you experience these side effects persistently.

-Do not stop taking ATENOLOL+S AMLODIPINE without consulting your doctor since it may worsen your condition and increase the risk of future heart problems.
-Inform your doctor if you are suffering from kidney, liver or heart diseases (aortic stenosis), diabetes, asthma, and thyroid diseases.
-Reducing the amount of table salt (sodium chloride) in your food often relieves the body's swelling and controls blood pressure.
-If you are pregnant or breastfeeding, please tell your doctor so that the dosage of ATENOLOL+S AMLODIPINE can be prescribed accordingly.
+Do not stop taking Atenolol+s Amlodipine without consulting your doctor since it may worsen your condition and increase the risk of future heart problems.
+If you are pregnant or breastfeeding, please tell your doctor so that the dosage of Atenolol+s Amlodipine can be prescribed accordingly.
+Reduce the amount of table salt (sodium chloride) in your diet.

 Medicinal Benefits